 - Researchers must draw up a Data Management Plan, which, inter alia, clearly describes how the handling of data will protect the privacy of data subjects.
 More information and a template can be found on the Research Data Website.

 - Anonymize data identifying data subjects if possible, otherwise pseudonymize the data.
+The European Data Protection Supervisor has published a paper on 10 misunderstandings related to anonymisation.

 - If you have access to personal data belonging to others, keep the data confidential.
 Do not share the data with others who do not have or need access, even if they themselves are bound to confidentiality.